HumanEquivalentUnit/HumanEquivalentUnit.github.io/_posts/2018-12-08-Speed-Tweaks-AoC-Day-8.md

 ----
 ### Next
+The core of my code was a while loop until the string ended, and a `switch()` based state machine which was going to have states like "starting a new node", "starting a child node", "getting metadata", "updating the tree", "returning up a level".
+It ended up only needing "start of a node" and "end of a node".

-What drives the state machine?
+So what handles the states in the state machine?
 I had `strings` for states, like so:

 ```powershell
 $parserState = 'NewNode'